betaglot/plantabeta/docs/dev/DX.md

 2. Record the audio in a Google Doc until you can't think of anything else to say.
     - Make sure that you're enunciating
-    - Use Put(Plant) terminology, don't worry about grammar
+    - Use PlantaBeta terminology, don't worry about grammar
     - Glance at the text, but don't read it.
 Sometimes the recording stops.

 3. Paste Raw output into VScode Parse the output by adding empty lines between parts